NJ1219/MachineLearning_Classification-Project/README.md

 4. Print the `imbalanced classification report` from `imblearn.metrics`.

-Using the above, the following questions were answered:
+Using the above, the following observations were made:

-* Which model had the best balanced accuracy score?
+* Logistic Regression model with SMOTE oversmapling had the best balanced accuracy score, very closely followed by Random Oversampling and Combination (SMOTEEN) Sampling.
 >
-* Which model had the best recall score?
+* It was a tie between Random oversampling, SMOTE Oversampling and Combination(SMOTEEN) Sampling for best recall score.
 >
-* Which model had the best geometric mean score?
+* It was also a tie between Random oversampling, SMOTE Oversampling and Combination(SMOTEEN) Sampling for the best geometric mean score.

 #### Ensemble Learning